Qarj/WebImblaze-Framework/MANUAL.md

 files for each 'mini-environment' as needed.
 You need to create at least one mini-environment.

-In the provided example, there is an environment called WebInject_examples.config.
+In the provided example, there is an environment called WebImblaze_examples.config.

 Note that for any configuration item provided at a lower level, it will take precedence over the same configuration specified at a higher level.